abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - YOLO9000 Better, Faster, Stronger ax16_12.pdf
         - YOLOv3 An Incremental Improvement ax180408.pdf
         - You Only Look Once Unified, Real-Time Object Detection ax1605.pdf
-- Stereo/
+- stereo/
     - Efficient Deep Learning for Stereo Matching cvpr16.pdf
-- Tools/
+- tools/
     - A new approach towards implementing artificial neural networks.pdf
     - A Survey of Semantic Image and Video Annotation Tools 2011.pdf
     - matconvnet-manual.pdf
     - MXNet A Flexible and Efficient Machine Learning Library for Heterogeneous Distributed Systems nips15.pdf
     - TensorFlow 15_9.pdf
-- Traffic Monitoring/
+- traffic_monitoring/
     - A computer vision system for the detection and classification of vehicles at urban road intersections paa05.pdf
     - A real-time computer vision system for vehicle tracking and traffic surveillance tret98.pdf
     - A taxonomy and analysis of camera calibration methods for traffic monitoring applications itst10.pdf